Results 1 to 20 of 106

 Trolls get a bad deal.
 Trolls are completely harmless* without people getting upset by them, and he did.
 There's a reason "Don't feed the troll" came into usage, sometimes the 'victim' more responsible for the failure of dialogue than the troll.
 I had genuine questions and commentary during that comments section, but I was put off by princec's attitude to the trolls.
 Don't get me wrong, Puppy Games really seem to be on the ropes and this is awful, but they are an independent business in a developing market, it's always a gamble.
 But this isn't the trolls fault.
 Basingstoke excited me, and princec pissed that away in double quick time.

-*Not the Dicks that newspapers write about who take the piss out of victims of various things, that's not trolling, a troll waits under a bridge and lets others make mistakes, its about patience, the billy goats gruff wanted something that wasn't theirs to take, free passage.I'm failing to writing a blog, specifically about playing games the wrong way
+*Not the Dicks that newspapers write about who take the piss out of victims of various things, that's not trolling, a troll waits under a bridge and lets others make mistakes, its about patience, the billy goats gruff wanted something that wasn't theirs to take, free passage.I am once again writing a blog, vaguely about playing games the wrong way

 19-08-2014, 03:01 PM #13